fulldecent/phor.net/guides/how-to-organize-your-open-source-project.md

+---
+layout: article
+title: How to Organize Your Open Source Project
+subtitle: Guide to make your project clear, inviting and easy to maintain
+---

-Start here https://github.com/fulldecent?tab=repositories&type=source and edit oldest project (at bottom).
+Start here [https://github.com/fulldecent?tab=repositories&type=source](https://github.com/fulldecent?tab=repositories&type=source) and edit oldest project (at bottom).
 Click on each one and follow instructions below.

-# Update Open Source Projects Like a Boss V1

-1. Is the project abandoned?
-Archive it!
+## Is the project abandoned?

+**Archive it.** Don't waste people's time.

+## Ask for money

+Nobody wants to pay for your open source software.
+But you'll be remiss if you don't ask.

+Here is the classy way to ask for money.
+And this approach comes from https://mochajs.org

+> Use Mocha at Work?
+Ask your manager or marketing team if they’d help support our project.
+Your company’s logo will also be displayed on [npmjs.com]() and our [GitHub repository]().

+## Main checklist